 In the world of electronics, it’s common to hear about two varieties of lines—balanced and unbalanced.
 Balanced lines have two conductors, which feature equal currents running in opposite directions.
 An example of balanced lines is twisted pair cables.
-On the other hand, unbalanced lines feature just one conductor and a ground, like a coaxial cable.
+On the other hand, unbalanced lines feature just one conductor and ground, like a coaxial cable.

 Baluns are two-port components that are placed between a source and a load.
 They serve to join balanced lines to unbalanced lines.
 The term “balun” is derived by combining the words “balanced” and “unbalanced.”
-Baluns are a specific variety of transformer used to convert unbalanced signals into balanced ones (or vice versa).
+Baluns are a specific variety of transformers used to convert unbalanced signals into balanced ones (or vice versa).
 They often isolate a transmission line and provide a balanced output.

 - Cable moderns